Ad12y/Monotonic-Binning/README.md

 Usage:
 The BinningProcessor class can be instantiated with a DataFrame containing the data to be processed.
 It provides a binning method that takes parameters such as the column to be binned, the label column, and thresholds for p-values and minimum bin size.
 The method returns a WoE grouped table and IV value, aiding in credit risk analysis and decision-making.

-This package is essential for credit risk professionals, data scientists, and analysts involved in credit scoring, risk segmentation, and model development for financial institutions and lending organizations.
+This tool is essential for credit risk professionals, data scientists, and analysts involved in credit scoring, risk segmentation, and model development for financial institutions and lending organizations.

 (Note: Example run can be found in the Jupyter notebook)